 - the office at Parliament House or another office provided at Commonwealth expense.

-The Minister for Finance may approve a different work base for personal employees.
+The Special Minister of State may approve a different work base for personal employees.
 You will need the Minister’s approval to be based in a privately funded or privately leased electorate office.

 If you are employed by a Minister or Assistant Minister, you must comply with the Ministerial Staff Code of Conduct (the Code of Conduct).
 The Code of Conduct sets out standards that you are expected to meet in the performance of your duties.

 Among other things, the Code of Conduct requires electorate and personal employees provide a statement of private interests to their employing Minister.

 If you are employed by a Minister your employment is subject to you obtaining and keeping a Negative Vetting Level 2 security clearance.

 You will be contacted by the Australian Government Security Vetting Agency (AGSVA) who will request that you complete the relevant paperwork.
 The security clearance process can take some months to complete.
 In the meantime, your employing Minister must ensure you do not have access to sensitive material.

 AGSVA will notify your employing Minister, through their Chief of Staff, and other relevant stakeholders, of the outcome of the security clearance process.

 A fact sheet on Security clearance for MOP(S) Act employees has been developed (see related resources) to provide further information on the processes and timeframes for obtaining a security clearance.